EckoSchaeffler/Random-Stuff/Pony Rules.md

 ## Emoting

 Do not use emoting/posing to cheat to get around communication limitations.
-Your master/mistress is not a telepath, so any emoting should be limited to actions and reactions, rather then inner thoughts.
+Your bridle doesnt grant telepathic powers, so any emoting should be limited to actions and reactions, rather then inner thoughts.

 ## General Orders